 Virginia Security Deposit Laws

-If the landlord wrongfully withholds the tenant's security deposit at the end of the lease or rental agreement, they may face tangible legal consequences such as fees or fines.
+If the landlord wrongfully withholds the tenant's deposit at the end of the lease or rental agreement, they may face tangible legal consequences such as fees or fines.

-A landlord may deduct funds from security deposits to cover the cost of missed rent, damages that are beyond normal wear and tear, unpaid utility bills, and administrative costs for a new written lease or rental agreement.
+A landlord may deduct funds from security deposits to cover the cost of missed rent, damages that are beyond normal wear and tear, unpaid utility bills, and administrative costs for a new written lease agreement.

 Required Disclosures from the Landlord

-- Lead-based paint: If the unit was built prior to 1978, then the landlord must disclose information regarding lead concentrations.
+• Lead-based paint: If the unit was built prior to 1978, then the landlord must disclose information regarding lead concentrations.

 Virginia Tenant’s Right to Withhold Rent

 If a landlord does not comply with the repair request, the tenant may file a Tenant’s Assertion with the District Court.
 The court will then decide whether or not the tenant will be able to withhold rent payments from their landlord.
-Tenants may also be allowed to break their lease early if you fail to perform your duties as a landlord.
+In some cases, the court may also impose deadlines or conditions for the landlord to make the necessary repairs.

 Small Claims Lawsuits